-Firstly what you got to understand is because of its overwhelming popularity and its continually growing market share WordPress is becoming one of leading targets for the online hacker community.
+Firstly what you got to understand is because of its overwhelming popularity and its continually growing market share WordPress is becoming one of the leading targets for the online hacker community.

 There Is Nothing Worse Online Then Being Hacked!

-We are going look at number of key areas that will make your WordPress website much more secure.
+We are going to look at a number of key areas that will make your WordPress website much more secure.
 We are not suggesting you become a WordPress security expert: that’s our job!
 However, there are some things that you clearly do need to understand connected to WordPress and security.

-There is nothing worse, when you have spent a lot of time and money on your website, to find it has been hacked and you have to drop everything else and try deal with this nasty, messy emergency situation.
+There is nothing worse, when you have spent a lot of time and money on your website, to find it has been hacked and you have to drop everything else and try to deal with this nasty, messy emergency situation.
 This type of situation only gets worse and even more urgent when you are selling digital, or physical products and services on your website.

 We feel that the core settings of WordPress are still too loosely connected to security with the initial set-up.
 However, newer versions have improved regarding password strength which is a major step forward.
 Unfortunately, too often we still read statements like this online: